-Kellie Rodriguez is originally from Australia and received her Bachelors and Masters in Nursing Science from La Trobe University and Deakin University, Melbourne Australia, respectively.
-She will complete her Executive Health M.B.A. at the University of Miami in December.
+Kellie Rodriguez is originally from Australia and received her Bachelors in Nursing Science from La Trobe University and her Masters in Nursing and Graduate Certificate in Diabetes Education at Deakin University, in Melbourne Australia.
+In 2014 she completed her Executive MBA in Health Sector Management and Policy at the University of Miami, Florida.

-Ms. Rodriguez has always been active within local and national professional organizations for diabetes education, this year serving as Chair of the National Certification Board for Diabetes Educators.
-Ms. Rodriguez’s personal interests include her husband and three young children, personal fitness, social gatherings with friends, and enjoying the outdoors.
+Ms. Rodriguez has always been active within local and national professional organizations for diabetes education, with the next 3 years serving as a member on the Board of Directors for the American Association of Diabetes Educators (AADE), where she also holds local and state positions.
+She served for 5 years on the National Board of the the National Certification Board for Diabetes Educators, where in 2014, she was national Chair.
+Outside of her professional roles, Ms. Rodriguez’s treasures her time with her husband and three young children and opportunities for personal fitness, social gatherings with friends, and enjoying the outdoors.

 - Establishing effective models of diabetes care and education delivery